enebular/docs/en/Releases/index.md

 * A `BME280` node may not operate correctly if the flow size is too large.
 * An `inject` node can set only a Timestamp for the Payload and Repetition of the Interval.
-* Excessive deployment within a span of one minute may cause failure of flow initialization.
-    * The device will stop in case of a flow initialization failure.
-To resolve this, reboot the device by pressing the reset button.

 ### Operating Environment